 The car radio was loud.
 The girl next to me continued to neck from the bottle, stopping only to smile dumbly at me.
 The girl in front leant out of the window laughing uproariously, arms spread to the night.
 The man in the hat had fallen asleep on the window.
 The car speed eastwards, careering slightly on the road.

 We passed what looked like a walkway bridge over the road, the blue star-circled road sign gave me the idea that we were passing into a new country.
 Eventually we drew up at a concrete, ugly-looking bus station.

-“Ja, we have somewhere to go now.
+“We have somewhere to go now.
 You can get out here, ja?
 This is good?”

 I started to mention how Otto had told us they would help us driving somewhere where we could continue on our journey towards Greece, but gave up.
 I was happy to just get out of the car alive really.
 We tok a long walk into Bratislava, capital of Slovakia, in the dead silence.
 Everything shut, dark and locked-up this late.
 The city full of secrets.

 We walked in underneath the huge upside-town table of the Bratislava Castle, gleaming white, even now in this dark night.
 The squares were empty, the only characters other than ourselves were bronze figures dotted around the city: a workman crawling out of his manhole; a Napoleonic soldier leaning over a bench; fat men doffing hats.
 It was a little unsettling to share a city with no one, just these metal lunatics.
 And a little unsettling too to be in a great, imperial capital city that needed to have made such gimmicks.

 Bratislava had its charms though.
 Sweet buildings in the old town: onion domed city gates, bright blue churches.
 It struck me as perhaps a little unpolished, a little dour, but I felt I could like it.
 If we could spend more time here.
 Of course nothing was open though.
 We couldn’t find anywhere to take us in.

-One Slovakian tavern – Pivovarský – with warn walls, pottery mugs hanging from the wooden ceiling, stone floors, creaking furniture had no rooms for us, but the ancient owner – creaking just like her furniture – insisted we stayed and ate.
+One Slovakian tavern – Pivovarský – with warn walls, pottery mugs hanging from the wooden ceiling, stone floors, creaking furniture had no rooms for us, but the ancient owner – creaking like her furniture – insisted we stayed and ate.
 We were starving.
 Headaches, hangovers hitting home.

 Breakfast was served with the black night still sitting heavy outside, as barrels of beer were loaded by aproned men around us in the empty bar.
 Breakfast was a metal plate of heavy goulash, potatoes and sheep’s cheese.
 A frothing mug of beer plonked down next to me.
 It was just before 5.30am.
-I didn’t feel so well.
+I didn’t feel well.